NatalieLockyer/Hangman/README.md

 ### Exit Page

-If the user does not wish to play the game at all, they can simple select option 4 which will exit the game, there is a confirmation message saying "Goodbye".
+If the user does not wish to play the game at all, they can simply select option 4 which will exit the game, there is a confirmation message saying "Goodbye".

 <p align="center">
 <img src="./assets/images/readme_imgs/exit_mainpage.png">